 After I returned to the boat I send an e-mail to Agmar Marine confirming the haul-out appointment for Friday.
 Within minutes I had a response from Ms. Danae, Anastasis’ sister, with a re-confirmation.
 I put up the tent and idled enjoying my last days afloat.
 Lots of swimming.

-There is a new small shack ashore and looks like they are preparing it as a a taverna, and I am not too pleased with this prospect as it will spoil the solitude of this lovely anchorage.
-One young man is working by himself almost round the clock.
+There is a new small shack ashore and looks like they are preparing it as a a taverna, and I was not too pleased with this prospect as it will spoil the solitude of this lovely anchorage.
+One young man was working by himself almost round the clock.
 A small caïque, with a couple, comes once a day bringing supplies, mostly building material.
 The couple stays for about an hour and then they depart with the caïque leaving the young man to work all by himself.
 He must be either the owner or a slave.

 I had the obligatory ouzo in the evening and then made spaghetti with tuna, olives, oregano, and capers.
 I read after dinner and finished Success to the Brave which, in my opinion, is the best of all the Bolitho novels that I have read so far.